ahpohl/pulsemeter/README.md

 ### Serial protocol

-The serial protocol used to communiate between the Arduino sensor and the Pulse daemon program consists of fixed length packets encoded by the consistent overhead byte stuffing [(COBS)][9] algorithm.
+The serial protocol used to communiate between the Arduino sensor and the Pulse daemon program consists of fixed length packets encoded by the [consistent overhead byte stuffing][9] (COBS) algorithm.
 The command packets are seven bytes long, whereas the data packets are five bytes long.

 ```
        Command packet